lmrolls/Macroeconomic-Forecasting-with-FMMDE/README.md

     This script will perform the Monte Carlo simulation using a fixed random seed.

 * **Understanding the Outputs**:
-    * **New Results**: The script will save three new output files directly into the folder you are in (e.g., `.../Table1/`).
+    * **New Results**: The script saves three new output files directly into the folder you are in (e.g., `.../Table1/`).
 These are typically a `.mat` file with the raw results, an `.xlsx` file, and a `.tex` file with the formatted LaTeX table.
-    * **Comparison**: For direct comparison, the pre-computed results provided by the authors are available in the corresponding `outputFromSimulations/tables/` subfolder (e.g., `outputFromSimulations/tables/tab1/`).
+    * **Comparison**: For direct comparison, the pre-computed results provided by the authors (generated using the same fixed seed) are available in the corresponding `outputFromSimulations/tables/` subfolder (e.g., `outputFromSimulations/tables/tab1/`).

 ## Sequential Testing Algorithm: `seqTest.m`